 Completed Enzalutamide Studies

-In November 2010 we completed enrollment in a randomized, double-blind, placebo-controlled, Phase 3 trial evaluating enzalutamide (formerly MDV3100) (160 mg/day) versus placebo in 1,199 men with advanced prostate cancer who were previously treated with docetaxel-based chemotherapy.
+In November 2010, we completed enrollment in a randomized, double-blind, placebo-controlled, Phase 3 trial evaluating enzalutamide (160 mg/day) versus placebo in 1,199 men with advanced prostate cancer who were previously treated with docetaxel-based chemotherapy.
+On November 3, 2011, data was reported from an interim analysis.
+In the trial, enzalutamide successfully met the study's pre-specified interim efficacy stopping criteria, demonstrating a clinically meaningful and statistically significant (p < 0.0001) improvement in overall survival compared to placebo.
+As a result, the IDMC recommended that AFFIRM be stopped early and men who received placebo be offered MDV3100.
+Click for Press Release.
+Additional data from the Phase 3 trial were presented at the American Society of Clinical Oncology 2012 Genitourinary Cancers Symposium.
+Click for Press Release.
 Data from this trial were published in The New England Journal of Medicine in 2012.

 Phase 1-2 Trial